RyogaMasaki/megadev/README.md

 ## Building
 `make`

+## Including files
+Be sure to add `$(megadev_path)/lib` to the include path of your IDE or project configuration.

+Within the `lib` directory are the definitions, wrappers and source code for Megadev.
+In general, code is "assembly first" with C wrappers around asm calls.
+In order to facilitate the mixture of C/asm in projects, all memory addresses, registers, and other compile-time constants use C-style `#define` macros.
+Any files in the lib directory ending in `_def` contains such definitions and can be `#include`d in either C or asm source.

+For asm source, files ending in `_macros` contain macros, as the name suggests.
+Because these and `_def` files do not contain immediate code, they can be `#include`d at the top of your source file without issue.

 ## Modules
 At a high level, you can think of modules as very small "ROMs" that are loaded from the CD and run.
 This is how most Mega CD games work: the title screen is a module, the options screen is a module, each stage is a module, and so on.
 It is one self-contained piece of the game as a whole.